sinem-sasmazel/java_water_sales_automation/README.md

 ## Database

-Localhost is used in the project.
-XAMPP software is used to host database.
+MySQL is used in the project.
+XAMPP software is used to host database locally.
 Customer and order table keeps the data.

 ## Screenshots